Pontederia crassipes: Introduction into the U.S.

 One paper has also inquired into the role which catalog sales of seeds and plants may have played in the dissemination of invasive plants.
-P. crassipes was found to have been offered in the 1884 issue of Bordentown, New Jersey-based Edmund D. Sturtevant's Catalogue of rare water lilies and other choice aquatic plants, and Johann Nicolaus Haage (b.
-1826)|Haage & Schmidt of Germany has offered the plant since 1864 (since the firm was founded).
+P. crassipes was found to have been offered in the 1884 issue of Bordentown, New Jersey–based Edmund D. Sturtevant's Catalogue of Rare Water Lilies and Other Choice Aquatic Plants, and Johann Nicolaus Haage (b.
+1826)|Haage & Schmidt of Germany has offered the plant since 1864 (when the firm was founded).
 By 1895, it was offered by seed purveyors in the states of New Jersey, New York, California, and Florida.

-The Harper's Weekly magazine (1895) printed an anecdotal account stating that a certain man from New Orleans collected and brought home water hyacinths from Colombia, around 1892, and the plant proliferated in a matter of 2 years.
+Harper's Weekly magazine (1895) printed an anecdotal account stating that a certain man from New Orleans collected and brought home water hyacinths from Colombia, around 1892, and the plant proliferated in a matter of 2 years.

 Infestation and control in the Southeast

-As the hyacinths multiply into mats, they eliminate the presence of fish, and choke waterways for boating and shipping.
-This effect was well taking hold in the state of Louisiana by the turn of the 20th century.
+As the hyacinths multiply into mats, they may be detrimental to some species of fish, and choke waterways for boating and shipping.
+This effect was already observed in the state of Louisiana by the turn of the 20th century.

-The plant invaded Florida in 1890, and an estimated 50 kg/m2 of the plant mass choked Florida's waterways.
-The clogging of the St. Johns River was posing a serious threat, and in 1897 the government dispatched a task force of the United States Army Corps of Engineers to solve the water hyacinth problem plaguing the Gulf states such as Florida and Louisiana.
+The plant was introduced in Florida in 1890, accumulating an estimated plant mass of 50 kg/m2 and clogging St. Johns River.

+In 1897 the government dispatched a task force of the United States Army Corps of Engineers to solve the water hyacinth problem plaguing Gulf states such as Florida and Louisiana.

-Thus, in the early 20th century, the U.S. War Department (i.e., the Army Corps of Engineers) tested various means of eradicating the plants, including the jet-streaming of steam and hot water, application of various strong acids, and application of petroleum followed by incineration.
-Spraying with saturated salt solution (but not dilute solutions) effectively killed the plants; unfortunately this was considered prohibitively expensive, and the engineers selected Harvesta brand herbicide, whose active ingredient was arsenic acid, as the optimal cost-effective tool for eradication.
-This herbicide was used until 1905, when it was substituted with a different, white arsenic-based compound.
+In the early 20th century, the U.S. War Department (i.e., the Army Corps of Engineers) tested various means of eradicating the plants, including jet-streaming steam and hot water, applying various strong acids or petroleum followed by incineration.
+Spraying with saturated salt solution killed the plants but was considered prohibitively expensive.
+The engineers selected Harvesta brand herbicide, whose active ingredient was arsenic acid, as the optimal cost-effective tool for eradication.
+This herbicide was used until 1905, when it was substituted with a different, white arsenic–based compound.
 An engineer charged with the spraying did not think the poison to be a matter of concern, stating that the crew of the spraying boat would routinely catch fish from their working areas and consume them.
 However, spraying had little hope of completely eradicating the water hyacinth, due to the vastness of escaped colonies and the inaccessibility of some of the infested areas, and the engineer suggested that some biological means of control may be needed.